kulberg/AI/README.md

 # AI
 Various experiments with Artificial Intelligence.
+Comments and suggestions are appreciated.

 ____________________
 I have been asked why I didn't teach my earlier learning AI how to play the various games I gave them.